-These are sometimes referred to as 'high temp' chimneys they have because characteristics to withstand the temperatures that can be created by wood burning stoves.
-Factory-built chimneys are tested as a system with all the necessary components for installation. instructions provided with the chimney by its manufacturer are the only reliable source of installation guidelines.
-To be safe and effective, the chimney must be installed exactly in accordance with instructions. manufacturer's components intended for the brand and model of chimney you are using.
+These are sometimes referred to as 'high temp' because they have the chimneys special characteristics to withstand the temperatures that can be created by wood burning stoves.
+Factorybuilt chimneys are tested as a system with all the necessary components for installation.
+The instructions provided with the chimney by its manufacturer are the only reliable source of installation guidelines.
+To be safe and effective, the chimney must be installed exactly in accordance with the manufacturer's instructions.
+Use only components intended for the brand and model of chimney you are using.
 Never substitute parts from other chimney brands or fabricate your own components.
 The chimney must be a type suitable for solid fuel.